zhimin-z/agentapi/README.md

 AgentAPI automatically removes these.

 - For user input, we strip the lines that contain the text from the user's last message.
 - For the input box, we look for lines at the end of the message that contain common TUI elements, like `>` or `------`.
-The current logic is robust enough that the same rules are applied to format messages from all the agents we support.

 ### What will happen when Claude Code, Aider, or Goose update their TUI?